A honey bee has five eyes in total. Two large compound eyes and three smaller ocelli or “simple” eyes in the center of their head.

 Two compound eyes

-The large eyes on both sides of their head are also known as compound eyes.
+The large eyes on both sides of a bee’s head are also known as compound eyes.
 Each of them is made up of a lot of tiny cells (called ommatidea) that piece together an image of what the bee can actually see.

 This video does a great job in explaining the remarkable structure of those compound eyes of honeybees: